Dr. Jesse F. Gregory

-The focus of Dr. Gregory’s research involves B vitamins (especially vitamin B6 and folate) and their function in human nutrition, with emphasis on two main areas in which opportunities exist for research at undergraduate, graduate and post-doctoral levels.
+The focus of Dr. Gregory’s research involves B vitamins (especially vitamin B6, B12 and folate) and their function in human nutrition.

 His major research area is one-carbon metabolism, which constitutes the biochemical reactions involved in methylation reactions (for example, of homocysteine, DNA, etc.) and in the production of nucleotides for DNA and RNA synthesis.
-He is interested in determining the effects on these processes of dietary and genetic variables, including the metabolic consequences of: marginal intakes of certain B vitamins, factors such as high protein intake that can stress these reactions, and genetic variables in the human population.
-This research includes analysis of metabolite profiles and measurement of in vivo reaction rates using stable isotope labeling procedures in human subjects and various model systems.
+He is interested in determining the effects on these processes of dietary and genetic variables, including the metabolic consequences of: marginal and excess intakes of certain B vitamins, conditions that can stress these reactions, and genetic variables in the human population.
+This research includes analysis of metabolite profiles and measurement of in vivo metabolic reaction rates in human subjects and various model systems.

 Dr. Gregory’s lab also collaborates in research regarding B vitamin synthesis and metabolism in plants, which clarifies unknown aspects and has potential to involve their nutritive content